tc39/proposal-import-attributes/README.md

 ### How would this proposal work with caching?

 Assertions are not part of the module cache key.
 Implementations are required to return the same module, or an error, regardless of the assertions.

-### Why don't JSON modules support named exports?

-"Named exports" for each top-level property of the parsed JSON value were [considered](https://github.com/whatwg/html/issues/4315#issuecomment-456838848) in earlier HTML efforts towards JSON modules.
-On one hand, named exports are implemented by certain JavaScript tooling, and some developers find them to be more ergonomic/friendly to certain forms of tree shaking.
-However, they are not selected in this proposal because:
-- They are not fully general: not all JSON documents are objects, and not all object property keys are JavaScript identifiers that can be bound as named imports.
-- It makes sense to think of a JSON document as conceptually ["a single thing"](https://github.com/whatwg/html/issues/4315#issuecomment-456838848) rather than several things that happen to be side-by-side in a file.

 ### Why not use more terse syntax to indicate module types, like `import json from "./foo.json" as "json"`?